iamvs-2002/OpenCV_Android_Project/README.md

 - Implemented using **JAVA**.
 - The camera can be launched with OpenCV.
 - Basically, this project is the basis for all the advanced projects such as Face Recognition, Text Recognition etc.
+- *One may download this repository and start working ahead to build the advance ML based android applications.*